usds/SME-QA-Website/pages/case-studies/hhs.md

 The announcement closed on Saturday April 6th after receiving 167 applications.
 Each application was reviewed by two Subject-Matter-Experts (SMEs).
 Any disagreements were then reviewed by a third SME before moving forward.

-The resume process is now complete for HHS and they are moving onto the [interview phase](/hiring-phases/first-interview/).
+The resume process is now complete for HHS and they are in the [interview phase](/hiring-phases/phone-assessment-interviews/).